 The concept didn’t register.
 Williams assumed that his wife’s ability to think in pictures constituted a “spooky gift.”
 But his friends, he learned, used their mind’s eyes too.
 Everyone he knew could easily conjure up images of summer sunsets and loved ones’ faces.
 But he couldn't.
-Williams, then 50 years old, figured out that his mind worked differently.
+Williams, then 50 years old, figured out that his mind worked a little differently.

 “I was devastated,” Williams said of his jarring realization.
 “Actually, it put me into a depression, realizing that everyone saw the world in a different way — like suddenly discovering you’re blind.”